City Guides

 What to Order

-The original gooey butter cake is traditionally made with a vanilla custard on a coffee cake base, but Russell’s uses their signature salted shortbread cookie crust instead.
-The blackberry and coconut versions of this St. Louis food are addictive.
+The original gooey butter cake is traditionally made with a vanilla custard on a coffee cake base, but Russell’s uses a signature salted shortbread cookie crust instead.
+The blackberry and toasted coconut versions of this St. Louis food are addictive, but the classic is always a winner as well.

 Russell’s Café | Multiple Locations | $